1031 Exchange Commercial

 To fully optimize 1031 tax deferral benefits, it's important to understand key IRS rules including the three property rule, 200% rule, and 95% rule surrounding identification and reinvestment.

-Additionally, the 200% rule allows you to identify more than three properties as long as their total value doesn’t exceed 200% of the relinquished property’s sales price.
+2. The 200% Rule: This allows you to identify more than three properties as long as their total value doesn't exceed 200% of the relinquished property's sales price.
 This further expands options.

-Lastly, the 95% rule mandates that within 180 calendar days of the sale, you must reinvest at least 95% of your net sales proceeds into the replacement property to qualify for full tax deferral.
+3. The 95% Rule: Within 180 calendar days of the sale, you must reinvest at least 95% of your net sales proceeds into the replacement property to qualify for full tax deferral.

 With a solid handle on these key regulations, investors can shop extensively for replacement property while ensuring full compliance.